An Atomic Viewpoint of the TP Completion Problem

 Suppose $M$ is a partial TP matrix and a subset $U$ of its unspecified entries has no partial TP completion.
 Then there is no solution to the system

-Often a proper subsystem of this system has no solution; that is, there is a some smallest set of atoms $A$ such that
+Often a proper subsystem of this system has no solution; that is, there is a some (not necessarily unique) minimal set of atoms $A$ such that

 has no solution.
-We call this set of atoms an \textit{inhibiting set}.
-The pattern given by the inhibiting set is called an \textit{inhibitor}.
+We call such a set of atoms an \textit{inhibiting set}.
+A pattern given by an inhibiting set is called an \textit{inhibitor}.
 More precisely, we extend the definition of a pattern by allowing \textit{blank entries} that are neither specified nor unspecified.
-Then an inhibitor is given by the set of all entries that are part of any atom in $A$, plus all of the unspecified entries outside of these atoms which must be unspecified in order for these to be atoms, with any leftover entries being left blank.
+Then an inhibitor is given by the set of all entries that are part of any atom in an inhibiting set $A$, plus all of the unspecified entries outside of these atoms which must be unspecified in order for these to be atoms, with any other entries being left blank.

 \begin{example} In the partial matrix below, the $(1,2)$ entry (marked $u$) must satisfy $u<1$ and $u>1$ in order to be completed, which is impossible, so an inhibiting set is as shown.
 Additionally, the $(2,1)$ entry must be unspecified in order for the second submatrix in the inhibiting set to be an atom, so the inhibitor (on the far right) includes it.
 If this entry was specified, the submatrix consisting of rows 1 and 2 and columns 1 and 2 would be an atom instead of the second submatrix in the inhibiting set.
 The $(3,3)$ entry is not included in the inhibitor because it is not part of any atom and does not need to be unspecified.